-As President and Chief Content Officer, Film, Television and Digital, Mark leads eOne’s creative units around the world.
+As President and Chief Content Officer, Film & Television, Mark leads eOne’s creative units around the world.
 Well-known for his producer and creator-friendly philosophy, Mark is focused on providing producers, writers, directors and actors the opportunity to tell great stories and be financially rewarded for their work.

 An award-winning producer with more than 100 motion picture and television projects to his credit, Mark partnered with eOne in 2015 to create an independent television and film studio before taking on leadership of eOne’s creative teams.